 the avoidance can vary, depending on an individual’s capacity for demands at the time, their level of anxiety, their overall health/well-being or the environment (people, places and things).

 PDA demand avoidance isn’t a choice and is lifelong – it’s seen in infants and remains part of the experience into old age.

 It can help to understand what constitutes a ‘demand’.

 Demands in PDA are many and cumulative.
 Thank you to PDA adult and advocate Julia Daunt for sharing this image with us:

 Let’s first look at direct demands.

-Direct demands are made by other people or situations and are many and cumulative … for example, think how many there might be for a child on a typical school morning:
+Direct demands are made by other people or situations … for example, think how many there might be for a child on a typical school morning:

 “Wake up – get up – wash your face – put your clothes on – brush your hair – eat your breakfast – take your tablets – go to the toilet – get your bag – repack your bag – get your coat – what do you mean you don’t know where your coat is? – remember your lunchbox!”